dmytro/nagira/docs/CONFIGURATION.md

   end
 ```

-* Only for develoment and test
+* Only for development and test

 ```ruby